St Monans: St. Monans Gospel Hall

 The Hall was built in 1970 and is a modern building, harled with a slate roof, situated in a raised location facing broadly west over Hope Park on the northern edge of St. Monans.
 Prior to its construction, it was not uncommon for fishermen from St Monans to cycle to St Andrews to attend meetings at the Gospel Hall there.

 Shops, hotels, cafés and businesses

 St Monans has a fish merchants and a fish-smokehouse.
-Restaurants and cafes are common in the village, as are many privately owned holiday homes.
-There is also a caravan park which attracts many visitors, a tradition that has continued from the days of the railway line.
+The village has several restaurants and cafes and many privately owned holiday homes.
+There is also a caravan park which attracts many visitors, a tradition that has continued from when the village was on the East Neuk Rail Line, part of the Fife Coast Railway which was shut down in the 1960s after the Beeching cuts.

-In the industrial estate at the entrance to St Monans are the remains of the old railway station, a relic of the old East Neuk Rail Line, part of the Fife Coast Railway which was shut down in the 1960s after the Beeching cuts.
-All that remains is the south platform which is overgrown with grass.
-Nearby is the station master's house, now a private residence, which stands out from the newer buildings surrounding it.

-The Battle of St Monans

-Author Leonard Low claims to have found documents indicating that a significant battle occurred a short distance from the church grounds in 1548.
-Low claims that the Scottish army, pulling away from losses in Musselburgh and Edinburgh turned to fight, and defeat, the invading English army at St Monans.

-Written records of this battle appear to have been lost when Oliver Cromwell ordered all Scottish records be shipped to the Tower of London, and several barrels filled with documents were lost at sea en route.
-The only surviving record of the battle was recovered in an account written for Mary Queen of Scots.